Day Trader

 I am watching Spring (S).
 For the past hour and a half almost all trades going off at the bid price without a price change.
 Is the Market Maker accommodating a huge order and will then let the price go up?
 Is this a bullish sign?

-Asked by Richard Goyette almost 8 years ago
+Asked by Richard Goyette about 8 years ago

 That's Sprint

-Asked by Richard Goyette almost 8 years ago
+Asked by Richard Goyette about 8 years ago

 Hello, I am thinking about dropping out of college and becoming a full time trader.
 Do trading firms hire traders with no college degree and with only two years of part time trading experiences?
 Could you give me some advice on how to get started?